 One of the earliest homes Mr. Lucky and I bought we bought from a man who, when he arrived at the closing, asked the lawyer to transfer the money to his brother rather than himself.
 He was either avoiding taxes or avoiding having to pay his estranged wife her share.
 The lawyer closed his book and said, "Come back when you want to do this right."
 It made the seller look like a snake in the grass, didn't endear him to us, and clued us to be extra vigilant in the deal.

 Get Outside Support.
 Whenever negotiating seems to be deadlocked, refer to a third party.
-It's like calling in an umpire to make a call.
+It's like deferring to the umpire or referee to make a call.
 A third party can justify your position with facts and figures.
 An impartial third party can diffuse an emotional situation or clear up a deadlock.

 Take your lessons from the Big Boys.
-International peace talks and labor/union disputes are usually conducted with help from an arbitrator.
-If you are FSBO, you can pay a realtor to represent you.
+International peace talks and labor union disputes are usually conducted with help from an arbitrator.
+If you are FSBO, you can pay a real estate agent to represent you.

 Your third party could be a home inspector or an appraiser.
 Or it could be paperwork that substantiates your position, like documentation for things like repairs or warranties.
 Specifics like tax statements, electric bills and co-op or homeowner association records, can build your case for why you are firm on your last offer.